Hornby-with-Farleton

 Hornby-with-Farleton is a civil parish in the City of Lancaster in Lancashire, England.
 It had a population of 729 recorded in the 2001 census, increasing marginally to 730 at the 2011 census.
 The parish is about 8.5 mi north-east of Lancaster and consists of two villages: Hornby and Farleton, both on the A683 road.
 The parish was formed 24 March 1887 from the parishes of "Hornby" and "Farleton".

-Farleton

-Farleton is located south of the main A683 road.
-The Toll House, a Grade II listed building was, in the 1920s, a garage.